-1. Source Inexpensively
+1. Source Creatively

 Finding inventory with a high resale value is not always easy!
 Sourcing can be time-consuming and fruitless.
-Be sure to do your research and find places locally to source.
+Be sure to do your research and find creative places to source.
 Obviously, the lower your cost of goods (COG), the higher your potential profit!

 There are countless ways to source both in your community and online!
 I source at thrift stores, consignment shops, buy/sell/trade stores, “BSTs”, the Goodwill Outlet (“the Bins”), yard sales, estate sales, flea markets, storage unit auctions, sample sales, discount liquidation stores, and more!